R4y63/Student-Library-Database/README.md

-The file called Libray Student management System contains all the code./n Just run the Student.class in the "out/production/Student database/Student.class" directory.
+The file called Libray Student management System contains all the code.

+Just run the Student.class in the "out/production/Student database/Student.class" directory.
 I hope it'll run smoothly.